July 25, 2025

 Meanwhile, physical inactivity, injury, chronic pain, and disability can cost employers dearly in many ways outside of healthcare costs.
 Increased absenteeism, lost productivity, and even staff turnover can develop when employee populations are suffering physically.

-Every dollar you save by skipping preventive solutions tends to show up later — multiplied in MSK claims, lost productivity, and hidden healthcare costs.
+Every dollar saved by skipping prevention tends to show up later as higher MSK claims, lower productivity, and broader hidden healthcare costs.

 So what does it take to design a prevention-first strategy that works in the real world?
-It’s more than an annual screening, but there are inexpensive solutions you can implement at scale.
+It is more than an annual screening.
+It requires practical, scalable solutions that make earlier care easier to access.

 The pillars of an effective preventive care strategy